-PPD- Purified Protein Derivative
+PPD-Purified Protein Derivative

-FOOT AND MOUTH DISEASE TESTING
+FOOT AND MOUTH DISEASES TESTING

-Ι Action during FMD outbreak Animal Isolate diseased animals till recovery, do not cull Semen Semen from FMD infected bulls : Destroy semen collected during one month before onset of outbreak.
-Do not collect semen from bulls during the outbreak and three months after the last case of FMD recovered in the farm Infected animals must be given 90 days rest Semen from healthy bulls maintained in FMD infected farm : Destroy semen collected during one month before onset of outbreak.
+I Action during FMD outbreak Animal Isolate diseased animals till recovery, do not cull.
+Semen Semen from FMD infected bulls: Destroy semen collected during one month before onset of break.
+Do not collect semen from bulls during the outbreak and three months after the last case of FMD recovered in the farm infected animals must be given 90 days rest.
+Semen from healthy bulls maintained in FMD infected farm: Destroy semen collected during one month before onset of outbreak.
 Do not collect semen from bulls during the outbreak and one month after the last case of FMD recovered in the farm.
-Semen could be used other than the above mentioned periods, if there is no new case of FMD develops during three months period after last FMD case recovered in the farm I Quarantine Vaccination - as per manufacturer's recommendations III Vaccination Oil vaccine Annual in farm and 5 to 10 km around the farm Test for seroconversion, by collecting serum on the day of vaccination and 21 days later.
+Semen could be used other than the above mentioned periods, if there is no new case of FMD develops during three months period after last FMD case recovered in the farm.
+II Quarantine Vaccination - as per manufacture's recommendations.
+III Vaccination Oil Vaccine Annual in farm and 5 to 10 km around the farm Test for seroconversion, by collecting serum on the day of vaccination and 21 days later.